133-135 Bethnal Green Road[email protected]

 May onwards Offers made on a rolling basis

-Late September New residents move in
+Late September New residents move in, Matriculation

-Start October Matriculation, Autumn Term Starts
+Start October Autumn Term Starts

 Early December Autumn Term Ends

-Early January Spring Term Starts
+Mid January Spring Term Starts

 Late March Spring Term Ends